 Determining your take-home pay is important because if you use your annual income to make your budget, you might end up thinking that you have more money available to you every month than actually shows up in your checking account.

 Once you’ve nailed down how much money you’re bringing in each month, it’s time to look at how much money you’re sending out into the world each month.
-At this stage, it can be helpful to look only at what you are actually spending.
-This can generally be accomplished by spending some quality time with those documents you gathered in step one.
+This is where all the paperwork you gathered can really come in handy.

-Here are some sample budget categories that you may see when you look at your budget:
+Below are some sample budget categories and expenses that you may want to include:

 • Maintenance costs